diverse-team/diverse-team.github.io/content/talks/20240125-diverse-coffee.md

   in a number of new interdisciplinary scenarios.

-  During the talk we will present BESSER (“BEtter Smart Software fastER”), a new low-code platform we are designing based on the lessons learnt after developing many other modelling tools.
+  During the talk we will present BESSER ("BEtter Smart Software fastER"), a new low-code platform we are designing based on the lessons learnt after developing many other modelling tools.
 BESSER is planned as a long-term open-source project.
 I will try to convey why BESSER has the right ingredients for becoming